Independent comparisonAll prices in AUD

 Wix at a glance

-Wix is the cheaper, more flexible builder, with a true drag-and-drop editor, the largest template library of the two and a deep app market for adding features.
-It suits feature-rich small stores that want to customise heavily, and its e-commerce plans charge no platform transaction fee.
+Wix is the more flexible builder, with a true drag-and-drop editor, the largest template library of the two and a deep app market for adding features.
+It suits feature-rich small stores that want to customise heavily, and its e-commerce plans charge no platform transaction fee, though Squarespace starts cheaper.

 Squarespace logo